fbpx

 Getting Started

 It is possible to hike the Trail in either direction.
 However, we recommend beginning hikers start at a southern trailhead, in more gentle terrain.
-This will give you time to adjust to the trail—and you’ll have easier access to bail-out points at the beginning of your hike between Duluth and Two Harbors.
-The northern end of the trail lies in an extremely remote 270-degree overlook, near the Canadian border.
+This will give you time to adjust to the Trail – and you’ll have easier access to bail-out points at the beginning of your hike between Duluth and Two Harbors.
+The northern end of the Trail is remote, and the terminus located at the 270-degree Overlook near the Canadian border.

-Option 1: Start at the Martin Road Trailhead in northern Duluth.
-This route is about 260 miles (not including spur trails).*
+Option 1: Start at the northern terminus and head southbound.
+This route is about 300 miles (not including spur trails).* Traveling in this direction is also known as “SOBO.”

-Option 2: Begin at the Wild Valley Road Trailhead, and wind through the City of Duluth on your way north.
-This hike is the full 300 miles (again, not including spur trails).*
+Option 2: Begin at the southern terminus and head northbound.
+This hike is the full 300 miles (again, not including spur trails).* Traveling in this direction is also known as “NOBO.”

 *Note: If you plan to hike any additional spur trails, be sure to prepare for a longer distance.